Transaction Retry Architecture With Retry Coordinator

 |

-It’s not required to have multiple physical Ring-coordinators to achieve partitioning.
+It is not required to have multiple physical Ring-Coordinator machines to achieve partitioning.

 The |